approvals/DiffTools/generate_diff_reporters.md

 ## Generation Steps

 ### 1. Parse the CSV
-Read all rows from `diff_reporters.csv`, skipping the header.
+Read all rows from `diff_reporters.csv`.
+Note that the first line is a header, not data.

 ### 2. For Each Row, Generate a Class